 Alcohol Addiction and Treatment Options

 Depending on the severity of the alcohol abuse and dependency, there are a few different treatment options that are available.
-For the less severe forms of alcoholism, individual therapy and outpatient programs may be an option to help someone recover.
+For the less severe forms of alcoholism, cognitive behavioral therapy and outpatient programs may be an option to help someone recover.
 However, often times detox, inpatient, and residential treatment is required to help a person cleanse the body and have enough time away from stress and triggers to start healing the mind.

 The Treatment Specialist Treatment Network